 “Children with resilience or ‘grit’,” she says, “have the ability to persevere in face of challenges.”
 As a parent, she acknowledges there’s a temptation to step in to help your child feel successful and comfortable sometimes.
 It’s important to let them learn what they need to succeed on their own.
 “If we always rescue them and solve problems for them, they don’t develop that internal drive to overcome difficulties and persist.”

-Resilience is that ability to persevere, adapt or ‘bounce back’ in spite of difficult situations and experiences.
-There are many personal and situational stress factors in a child’s life that could benefit from the implementation of resiliency.
-Examples include the transition from elementary to high school, conflicts with peers or demanding assignments at school.
-The ability to persevere in the face of adversity is a tool critical to a child’s development.
-It’s one they develop at camp.
+This ability to persevere, adapt or ‘bounce back’ in spite of difficult situations and experiences can benefit kids and teens in many different situations.
+Examples include the transition from elementary to high school, conflicts with peers, or demanding assignments at school.
+The ability to persevere in the face of adversity is a tool critical to a child’s development, one they develop at camp.